 A greater scope of care means we can support even more activities of daily living, including specific health needs, so that aging adults can remain at home instead of transition to a nursing home or a higher level of care.

 It also means families can get much-needed respite to recharge and peace of mind knowing that everything is in good hands.

-Our professional CAREGivers provide highly specialized services in the comfort of your loved one's home.
+Our professional Care Pros provide highly specialized services in the comfort of your loved one's home.
 They undergo extensive specialized training so that your family receives the highest, safest level of care — complete with oversight from a registered nurse who also visits every 60 days (minimum) to ensure quality standards are upheld:

 - Crush/split medications.

 - Draw dosage for oral liquid medications, as prescribed.

 - Add or mix medications with food and/or feed the client with medications in the food.